Best Magnesium for Migraines: Top Options and Benefits Explained

 Can magnesium riboflavin (B2) supplements be helpful for migraine sufferers, and in what dosages?

 Magnesium riboflavin can be beneficial for migraine management, particularly in a combination supplement.
-Typical dosages range from 200-400 mg of magnesium along with 400 mg of riboflavin daily.
+Typical dosages are about 275 mg of magnesium along with 400 mg of riboflavin daily.
 Always check with your healthcare provider before starting new supplements.

 What are the comparative benefits of magnesium glycinate versus magnesium oxide for migraine treatment?